-We stayed here february 2017.
+We stayed here February 2017.
 Grand Camellia is a brand new hotel, opened in autumn 2016, and has spacious modern rooms.
-The hotel is located at the hillside above Nuwara Eliya and has a great view over Gregory Lake, although it is a bit outside of Nuwara main road so a tuk-tuk is best when you want to go into town.
+The hotel is located on the hillside above Nuwara Eliya and has a great view over Gregory Lake, although it is a bit outside of Nuwara main road so a tuk-tuk is best when you want to go into town.
 The staff is very friendly and the food is good.
 They gave us breakfast boxes with delicious sandwiches and fruits when we had to get up early to go on our trip to Moon Plains.

 Click for latest prices

 Located on the hill overlooking the city center of Nuwara Eliya, this hotel has a great view of both the tea plantations and the town itself.
 Many of the rooms have a balcony where you can sit and enjoy the view of Nuwara Eliya.